Conferences, Competitions & Courses

 Throughout the year the Engineering Society attends several conferences and competitions that are open to all engineering students.
 All undergraduate engineering students are welcome to apply.
 A delegation will be selected after an application and interview process has taken place.
 Check below for any open applications, be sure to watch out for deadlines!
 For more information contact the VP External.

 THE ENGINEERING STUDENT LEADERSHIP CONFERENCE

-ESLC 2018 is held by the Engineering Society at UBC on September 15th and is free to attend for all undergraduate engineering students.
+The ESLC is held by the Engineering Society at UBC in mid September and is free to attend for all undergraduate engineering students.
 The purpose of ESLC is to bring together student leaders to share expertise and knowledge and to strengthen the relationships between engineering clubs/organizations and the engineering community on campus.